Renting property in the United Kingdom

 Utilities in the United Kingdom

-When expats are signing a rental contract, they should make sure it's clear what additional costs they may be liable for.
-These are some of the costs that are not typically included in rental prices and do have the potential to significantly increase an expat’s monthly expenses quite significantly so they need to be taken into account:
+When expats are signing a rental contract, they should make sure they're clear on what additional costs they're liable for.
+These costs will typically consist of council tax, gas and electricity, water and internet.
+As these expenses have the potential to significantly increase accommodation costs, they need to be taken into account when budgeting.